 It’s no secret that the coronavirus pandemic has led to a surge in remote work.
 In fact, a recent study found that nearly half of all employees work remotely, at least part-time.
 While this shift has many benefits, it also brings new security risks.

 One of the most common ways companies provide secure remote access for their employees is by using virtual private networks (VPNs).
-However, zero-trust network access (ZTNA) is a solution that is better suited to many companies’ needs.
-In this article, we will compare and contrast VPNs and ZTNA and discuss five ways in which ZTNA can improve your company’s remote access security.
+However, zero-trust network access (ZTNA) suits many companies’ needs better.
+In this article, we will discuss ZTNA vs. VPN and five ways in which ZTNA can improve your company’s remote access security.

 A VPN, or virtual private network, is a secure tunnel between two or more devices.
 It protects data and privacy and allows remote access to private networks.
 VPNs are often used with firewalls and other security measures to provide extra security for businesses and individuals.